Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Noncommutative Motives - Motivic Stable Homotopy Theory of Noncommutative Spaces over a Ring

 At the same time, there is a canonical way to assign an $(\infty,1)$-category to a dg-category.
 More precisely, given a small dg-category $T$ we can apply the Dold-Kan construction to the positive truncations of the complexes of morphisms in $T$ to get mapping spaces.
 Since the Dold-Kan functor is right-lax monoidal (via the Alexander-Whitney map), this construction provides a new simplicial category which happens to be enriched over Kan-complexes.
 By takings its simplicial nerve we obtain an $(\infty,1)$-category $N_{dg}(T)$.
 The details of this mechanism can be found in \cite[Section 1.3.1]{lurie-ha}.
 Moreover, the assignement $T\mapsto N_{dg}(T)$ provides a right Quillen functor between the model category of dg-categories categories with the Dwyer-Kan model equivalences and the model category of simplicial sets with the Joyal's model structure \cite[1.3.1.20]{lurie-ha}.
 Following the discussion in \ref{combinatorialmodelcategories} and since these model structures are combinatorial, this assignement provides a functor between the $(\infty,1)$-categories

-The properties of the Dold-Kan correspondence imply that $N_{dg}$ is conservative, reflects fully-faithfulness and preserves the notion of "homotopy category"\footnote{Recall that $\pi_n(DK(A))\simeq H_n(A)$, where $DK$ denotes the Dold-Kan map}.
-Moreover, using the arguments in (\ref{combinatorialmodelcategories}), the combinatorial property implies that $N_{dg}$ has a left-adjoint and therefore preserves limits.
+By the properties of the Dold-Kan correspondence, $N_{dg}$ preserves the notion of "homotopy category"\footnote{Recall that $\pi_n(DK(A))\simeq H_n(A)$, where $DK$ denotes the Dold-Kan map}.
+Moreover, using the arguments in (\ref{combinatorialmodelcategories}), the combinatorial property implies that $N_{dg}$ has a left adjoint and therefore preserves limits.
 In particular, for a bigger universe we also have a well-defined map

 Following \cite{toen-azumaya} we have the notion of a locally presentable dg-category.
 By definition, these are big dg-categories that can be obtained as accessible reflexive localizations of big dg-categories of the form $\widehat{T_0}$ for some small dg-category $T_0$.
 Alternatively, we can describe them as the dg-categories of cofibrant-fibrant objects of a Bousfield localization of the left proper combinatorial model category $Ch(k)^{T_0}$ for some small dg-category $T_0$.
 Together with the colimit preserving maps, they form a (non-full) subcategory $\dglp$ of $\dg^{big}$.
 In particular, the $(\infty,1)$-category $\dgcc$ introduced in the previous section has a non-full embedding in $\dglp$.
 As explained in the proof of \cite[Lemma 2.3]{toen-azumaya} a big dg-category having all colimits is locally presentable if and only if $N_{dg}^{big}(T)$ is in $\Prl$.
-In particular, the restriction
+In particular, as the notions of colimit are compatible, the restriction

 is well-defined.